singlecla/singlecla/cla.md

 3.  for a project that gathers rights to license contributions in a single project steward, such as a foundation, company, or lead developer

-This CLA also applies to a pull request if I specifically say it does in a comment to that pull request.
+This CLA also applies to a pull request if I specifically say it applies in a comment to that pull request.
 For example, I might say:

 > My Single CLA applies to this pull request.

 ### Exceptions

-This CLA does _not_ apply to a pull request if I specifically say it does not in a comment to that pull request.
+This CLA does _not_ apply to a pull request if I specifically say it does not apply in a comment to that pull request.
 For example, I might say:

 > My Single CLA does not apply to this pull request.